Progression in English - Blended Course

 The benefits of this course

-All our teaching and learning is provided in an environment that is exclusive to adults; this is supportive and safe and where professional teaching is individualised to the requirements of each learner.
+All our teaching and learning at Sandwell Adult and Family Learning (SAFL) is provided in an environment that is exclusive to adults; this is supportive and safe and where professional teaching is individualised to the requirements of each learner.
 Individual progression in learning is the goal.
 Learning support will be provided by the tutor.
 Teaching is through practical activities, group work and discussion.
 Full participation will require you to find some time to complete homework, which will be marked and commented on by the tutor with guidance to help you to know how to improve.
 You will also be able to find out about other available courses.

 How will progress be monitored and assessed?

-Learning goals are agreed at the beginning of the course between you and your tutor; they are recorded on your individual learning plan.
-The ILP is used throughout the course to assess how your learning and achievement goals are progressing.
-The tutor will assess your learning during the sessions and will provide supportive feedback to you.
-You will be asked to provide feedback about your learning experience via a questionnaire.
+Your personal learning goals will be agreed at the beginning of the course and recorded on your personal learning plan (PLP).
+The PLP will be used throughout the course to assess your progress.
+Progression will be monitored through assessment via observation of practical activities, marking of completed work and through group discussion.
+Your tutor will assess your learning during the sessions and will provide you with individual feedback.
+You will be asked to provide feedback of your learning experience via a questionnaire.
+As part of the course you will take speaking and listening assessments and at the end of the course you will take a reading exam and a writing exam.

 After completing this course?